-Bulgaria is a largely Orthodox Christian country along with most of the Balkans.
+Bulgaria is a largely Orthodox Christian country, along with much of the Balkans.
 Religious devotions figure prominently in the Easter holiday, and during Holy Week, some devout Bulgarians attend church every day.

 Easter Food Traditions

 In Bulgarian Orthodox Church tradition, the Lenten fast begins on Zagovezni, the Sunday six weeks before Easter.
-For the 46 days of Lent, church members abstain from all animal and fish products and byproducts—butter, cheese, milk and caviar.
+For the 46 days of Lent, church members abstain from all animal and fish products and byproducts, including butter, cheese, milk and caviar.

 While not a morsel is eaten before Easter Sunday, yeast-raised cakes and buns in animal shapes and cookie rabbits and flowers are baked during Holy Week.
 The most important ritual bread is the braided kozunak.

 On Easter Sunday, after 46 days of fast and abstinence, a feast of all the prohibited food is spread on the table, with the kozunak, symbolizing the body of Christ, taking center stage.
 Lamb, representing the Paschal Lamb, is always served.

 Palm Sunday is known as Tsvetnitsa or Vrubnitsa (Flower Day), and the faithful are given a dispensation and allowed to eat fish.